GameServerManagers/LinuxGSM-Docs/Multiple-Servers.md

     steamport="27150"
     steamqueryport="27100"

-Rename the server config file to fit the 2nd servicename.
+Rename the server config file to fit the 2nd servicename. (for most of the games)

     cd /home/username/server2/serverfiles/gamename/cfg
     mv game-server.cfg game-server2.cfg